dune44/MENTLY-Boilerplate/README.md

 * PORT            ( port for dev/testing server )
 * ADDRESS         ( your machine ip or put localhost )
-* COUCHBASE_URL   ( address to your couchbase test db server )
+* MONGO_URL   ( address to your couchbase test db server )
 * DB_USERNAME     ( Couchbase account with permission to you DB )
 * DB_PASSWORD     ( Couchbase account password )
-* BUCKET          ( this should be different buckets based on dev or test scenario )
+* COLLECTION          ( this should be different buckets based on dev or test scenario )
 * JWT_SECRET      ( this can be any secret, just don't tell anyone )
 * NODE_ENV        ( set to dev or test respectively )
 Email Variables